-- The Pokémon attacks Eruption, Lava Plume and Earth Power: Two are Fire-type attacks; one is Ground-type.
+- The attacks Eruption, Lava Plume, Magma Storm and Earth Power: the first three are Fire-type attacks, and the last one is Ground-type.

 - The Pokémon Magmar is vaguely man-shaped, and is made of fire and magma.

 - The Pokémon Camerupt is a camel with two volcanoes as its humps.
 Needless to say, it can learn all three mentioned attacks.

 - Groudon has this theme going on as well, even though it's normally a pure Ground-type (It gains a fire typing when it undergoes primal reversion).
 It's associated with land and the expansion of continents, thus, volcanic eruptions (its starting moveset when you capture it includes Eruption).

-- Magcargo might be the best example - being of the Fire/Rock typing, it's a snail made of magma.
+- Slugma and Magcargo might be the best examples — being of the Fire/Rock typing, they're a slug and a snail made of magma.

 - In some of the Ratchet & Clank games, one of the weapons is a Lava Gun.
 However, when upgraded it becomes a Meteor Gun or in some games a Liquid Nitrogen Gun.

-- In Dissidia: Final Fantasy and its prequen Dissidia 012, Chaos and his One-Winged Angel form Feral Chaos use a lot of fire attacks with a visual theme closer to lava and magma than the fire attacks of other characters, such as fireballs that appear to be meteors wreathed in flame, and summoning plumes of fire from the ground.
+- In Dissidia: Final Fantasy and its prequel Dissidia 012, Chaos and his One-Winged Angel form Feral Chaos use a lot of fire attacks with a visual theme closer to lava and magma than the fire attacks of other characters, such as fireballs that appear to be meteors wreathed in flame, and summoning plumes of fire from the ground.

 - A few such enemies can be encountered in Fire Mountain in MOTHER 3, such as Magman◊ (a sentient mini-volcano that can generate Pyreflies), and Mrs. Lava◊ (a blob of lava that looks like an old woman, and has high-level fire attacks).